NADRA03/F_O_R_U_M/readme.md

 1. login
 2. sign up
 3. home (posts with comments and likes and categories filter)
-4. created posts
+4. liked posts
-5. create post
-6. liked post
-7. profile as side bar at home + button for liked posts + button for created posts
+5. profile as side bar at home + button for liked posts + button for myposts
-8. moderator
+6. moderator
+7. myposts

 # cookies and sessions
 the server can use the session ID stored in the cookie to retrieve the corresponding session data.